otam-mato/projects_landing_page/README.md

 <br>

 I prefer learning through hands-on experience rather than just copying numerously-copied tutorials.
-I like to dive deep into the details understanding how and why things work, comprehending the specifics, and tackling challenges head-on.
+I like to dive deep into the details understanding how and why things work, comprehending the specifics, and tackling arising challenges head-on.
 <br>

 Such approach obviously takes more time, probably that's why my portfolio is not that extensive.
 But I believe, following this path, what you've learned stays with you forever.